miriamhaenle/student-companion-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a prototype of the student companion app as farewell present to our amazing neuefische coaching team!

 ## Available Scripts